Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Effect of a tunneling barrier

 \section{Effect of a tunneling barrier}

 In this section, we explore how a tunnel barrier influences the visibility of microwave absorption.
 By adjusting the voltages of adjacent gates, both the height and width of the barrier can be controlled.
 In our calculations, we assume the barrier is positioned within the wire at sites $j \in [L_{d}, L_{d}+L_b]$.
-Here, we have chosen $L_{b}/L = 0.01$, and the barrier height is set as $\mu_{b}/t_{s}=3.5$.
+Here we have chosen $L_{b}/L = 0.01$, and the barrier height is set as $\mu_{b}/t_{s}=3.5$.
 We refer to Table~\ref{parametertable} for the additional parameters.
-We stress that although different choices of tunnel parameters will alter the quantitative results, the qualitative findings will remain the same (see Appendix \ref{ImChi_W_AllCases}).
+We stress that although different choices of tunnel parameters will alter the quantitative results, the qualitative findings will remain the same.

 With the barrier in place, the lowest‐energy MBS remains pinned at $\epsilon_0 /\Delta_{\rm min}= 7.04\times10^{-5}$.
-In Fig.~\ref{barriercases}(a) we show the visibility $\nu(\omega_{0n},j_c)$ for MBSs as a function of the cavity coverage fraction $j_c/L$ for the four lowest energy transitions ($n = 1,2,3,4$).
-Similarly to the case without a barrier, the visibility remains zero until $j_c$ extends beyond both Majorana end modes, at which point the visibility becomes non-zero.
-Fig.~\ref{barriercases}(d) then shows $\nu(\omega,j_c)$ as a function of the probe frequency for different cavity coupling fractions $j_c/L =0.14, 0.71, 1$.
+In Fig.~\ref{barriercases}(a), we show the visibility $\nu(\omega_{0n},j_c)$ for MBSs as a function of the cavity coverage fraction $j_c/L$ for the four lowest-energy transitions ($n = 1,2,3,4$).
+Similarly to the case without a barrier, the visibility remains zero until the cavity couples to both Majorana end modes, at which point the visibility becomes nonzero.
+Figure~\ref{barriercases}(d) then shows $\nu(\omega,j_c)$ as a function of the probe frequency $\omega$ for different cavity coupling fractions $j_c/L =0.14, 0.71, 1$.
 When the cavity has not yet fully covered both ends, the visibility is zero across all frequencies $\omega$.
-Visibility only begins to differentiate parity when the cavity completely covers the wire ($j_c/L=1$), similar to the scenario without a barrier.
+Visibility only begins to distinguish between parities when the cavity fraction $j_c/L \approx 1$, as in the case without a barrier.